Read me

 Larry Burrows: Have you ever had any regrets, Clip?
 You know, about how your life is turned out, about the choices you made.

-Once got, one would say, a perfect woman Cindy Jo, Larry, in fact, comes to recognition, that it is Ellen his destiny and he feels happy only next to her.
+Once got, one would say, a perfect woman, Cindy Jo, Larry, comes to recognize that it is Ellen’s destiny, and he feels happy only next to her.
 The missed ball twenty years ago was indeed the finest gift in Larry’s life, which helped him to stay with the most precious people.
-Toward the end of the story, in the same manner as Phil from’ Groundhog day’, Larry starts to live for the good of the other to a greater extent than to concentrate on fulfilling his own ambitions and satisfying needs.
-Larry has his own house, though on credit and yet without a lawn.
+Toward the end of the story, in the same manner as Phil from’ Groundhog Day’, Larry starts to live for the good of others to a greater extent than to concentrate on fulfilling his own ambitions and satisfying needs.
+Larry has his own house, though on credit, and yet without a lawn.
 For Larry, a chance to see his dog alive is of more value than any well-being for himself.
-‘Mr. Destiny’ gives us a lesson, that whatever circumstances and failures we face, you should be faithful to yourself and the people around you and share this incredible world with the ones, who are indeed important to you.
-That we should put high esteem to what we have every day.
+Mr. Destiny gives us a lesson: whatever circumstances and failures we face, we should be faithful to ourselves and the people around us and share this incredible world with the ones who are indeed important to us.
+That we should give high esteem to what we have every day.
 Larry finally seems to make the most of where he is.

 Larry Burrows: Thanks.
 Thanks for everything.
 The good and the bad.
 Boy, you sure do know how to make a point.
 Oh, and listen, Mike – whatever you’ve got planned for the rest of my life?
 It’s perfect.